truongng201/The-Poker/client/README.md

 ## Website overview

-- The website is composed of 4 pages: Home, Poker, Monitors and Blog
+- The website is composed of 4 pages: Home, Game, Monitors and Blog
-- The Home page is the landing page of the website and contains a description of the project
+- The Home page contains the description of the project which redirect to the github repository README of the project
 - The Poker page is the main page of the website and contains the poker game
 - The Monitors page contains the list of monitors of all the containers of the project by using grafana